snakey1980/astronomy/README.md

 which gives an approximate value of k for a given date.

-The implementation here will not give an answer for any dates before 1800.
+It will not give an answer for any dates before 1800.

+# SunCalculator
+Sun longitude calculator based on Jean Meeus.
+The interface is:

+    double longitude(LocalDateTime dateTime);

+which gives the apparent longitude in degrees at the given time.
+There is also the method

+    LocalDateTime seek(int year, double longitude);

+which finds, to the nearest minute, the moment during the given year when the given longitude was apparent.
+This only accepts multiple of 30 degrees in [0, 360).